 Continued Academic Probation

 Continued Academic Probation is a system of monitoring student grades in all South Texas College courses for students placed on Academic Probation in order to identify students who continue to experience difficulty in making satisfactory progress.
-Continued Academic Probation occurs at the end of the semester following Academic Probation when a student's cumulative GPA remains below 2.00.
+Continued Academic Probation occurs at the end of the semester following Academic Probation when a student earns a current semester GPA of 2.00 or higher and cumulative GPA remains below 2.00.

 Academic Suspension is a system of forced interruption in attendance at the College in those instances where a student is unable to maintain satisfactory academic progress.
 Academic Suspension occurs when the student who has previously been on Academic Probation or Continued Academic Probation and cumulative GPA is below 2.00 and current semester GPA is below 2.00.
 Academic suspension may last for one regular fall or spring semester.
 Students placed on academic suspension may enroll for summer sessions for the purpose of raising their cumulative GPA to the level required for good standing.